-The Southern and Eastern African Consortium for Monitoring Educational Quality (SACMEQ) is a consortium of education ministries, policy-makers and researchers who, in conjunction with UNESCO's International Institute for Educational Planning (IIEP), aims to improve the research capacity and technical skills of educational planners (Moloi & Strauss, 2005, p.
+educational planners (Moloi and Strauss, 2005, p.
 12; Murimba, 2005) and to provide policy-relevant information on the quality of education in 14 participating countries.
 To date, it has conducted three nationally representative school surveys in participating countries, specifically SACMEQ I (1996), SACMEQ II (2000), and SACMEQ III (2007).
 These surveys collect extensive background information on the schooling and home environments of students, and in addition, test students and teachers in both numeracy and literacy (Ross et al., 2005).
-Although there were teacher tests administered in the two most recent waves of SACMEQ (2000 and 2007), South

-African teachers were only tested in SACMEQ 2007, not in SACMEQ 2000, due to teacher union objections to the tests in 2000.
+Although there were teacher tests administered in the two most recent waves of SACMEQ (2000 and 2007), South African teachers were only tested in SACMEQ 2007, not in SACMEQ 2000, due to teacher union objections to the tests in 2000.

-The SACMEQ 2007 survey used complex two-stage cluster sampling including weighting adjustments to compensate for variations in the probability of selection (Hungi, et al., 2010).
+The SACMEQ 2007 survey used complex two-stage cluster sampling including weighting adjustments to compensate for variations in the probability of selection (Hungi et al., 2010).
 In calculating the standard errors we take this into account by using STATA's SVY command with stratification by province and clustering by school in accordance with the sampling structure used in the SACMEQ survey.

-Table 1 below provides the overview background and performance for the SACMEQ 2007 dataset.
+Table 1 provides the overview background and performance for the SACMEQ 2007 dataset.
 It shows that there were 498 grade 6 mathematics teachers included in the SACMEQ 2007 South Africa survey and that of these, 401 (81%) wrote the mathematics teacher test.
-The table also shows the breakdown by three important subgroups: (1) province, (2) school location, and (3) quintile of school socioeconomic status, with additional information on average teacher age, the percentage of the sample that were female and the mean percentage correct on the 42 items included in the SACMEQ 2007 mathematics teacher test (corrected for guessing).
+The table also shows the breakdown by three important subgroups: (1) province, (2) school location, and (3) quintile of school socioeconomic status, the percentage of the sample that were female and the mean percentage correct on the 42 items included in the SACMEQ 2007 mathematics teacher test (corrected for guessing).

 Table 1 shows large discrepancies between teacher response rates by province, with 93% of grade 6 mathematics teachers in the Free State and Limpopo provinces writing the test, but only 64% of teachers in the Western Cape.
-It is unclear why some teachers did not write the test.
+It is unclear why teachers did not write the test.
 Given that the Western Cape and Gauteng provinces are frequently shown to be the best performing provinces in the country (Reddy et al., 2012), it is possible that the lowest response rates in Gauteng (70%) and the Western Cape (64%) could relate to competent teachers refusing to write the test.
 Given that this is unverifiable, we do not stress the differences in province-level differences in teacher content knowledge in this paper.